Emmanuel Burriss: San Francisco Giants

 Coming into the 2008 season, Burriss was rated the Giants' tenth best prospect and fastest baserunning prospect by Baseball America.
 He did not make the Giants out of spring training that year, but the Giants purchased his contract from the Triple-A Fresno Grizzlies on April 20 after shortstop Brian Bocock started the season poorly.
 That same day, he made his MLB debut, replacing Bocock at shortstop in the ninth inning of an 8–2 victory over the St. Louis Cardinals.
 Against the Los Angeles Dodgers on September 26, he pinch-ran for Bengie Molina on a play that umpires initially deemed a single.
 The Giants challenged the ruling, and baseball's new instant replay revealed that Molina had actually hit a home run.
 However, because Burriss had been inserted into the game already, he was credited with the run scored on the play.
 He finished his rookie season with a .283 batting average in 95 games.
 After the season, the Giants sent Burriss to the 2008 Arizona Fall League where he played as a member of the Scottsdale Scorpions.

 During 2009 spring training, Burriss competed with Kevin Frandsen for the starting second baseman position before being named the starter on April 1. "[Burriss'] all-around play was very solid," remarked Brian Sabean, the Giants' general manager.
 "It was a unanimous opinion from all involved -- front-office, coaching staff, scouts.
 He had a tremendous spring."
 On June 4, Burriss was playing second base as Randy Johnson won his 300th game against the Washington Nationals.
 Burriss' RBI single in the second inning proved to be the game-winning RBI.
-Despite that, on Tuesday, June 16, he was sent down to AAA Fresno Grizzlies for Matt Downs after hitting .238/.292/.267 in 61 games.
-On July 5, 2009 Burriss fractured the fifth metatarsal in his left foot rounding second base at Fresno, ending his season.
+Despite that, on Tuesday, June 16, he was sent down to the Triple-A Fresno Grizzlies in favor of Matt Downs after hitting .238/.292/.267 in 61 games.
+On July 5, 2009, Burriss fractured the fifth metatarsal in his left foot rounding second base at Fresno, ending his season.